 Another highlight of this term is the Full-Time MBA Christmas dinner.
 Students get to celebrate an early Christmas with their classmates, complete with a ‘Secret Santa’ gift giving.
 This year’s dinner was held at the beautiful Royal Garden Hotel.

-Winter: a trip to Europe, final core modules and group projects
+Winter: final core modules and group projects

 Core 3 and 4 modules